venupathange/GCOFeb26Chatbot/README.md

 # GCO Feb 26: The Tri-Tier Chatbot (CLI)

 ## Objective
-Build a Console Application (Java, Kotlin, or Dart) that functions as an intelligent chatbot.
+Build a Console Application that functions as an intelligent chatbot.

 ## Core Requirements
 1. **Console Interface:** The app must run in a continuous terminal loop.